 Strategic priorities Outcomes achieved 2.1.
-Establish a Centre for Learning Improving the sector's complaint handling through an integrated offer, differentiated by role and landlord type 2.2.
+Establish a Centre for Learning An integrated offer to landlords providing a range of resources that are differentiated by role and landlord type to improve the sector's complaint handling 2.2.
 Driving a positive complaints culture Landlords and residents can understand each member's performance based on the complaints we have investigated

-• Landlord governing bodies are better

-able to hold their organisation to

-account for its complaints handling

-- Landlords are aware of current and future complaints handling challenges - Landlords have insight into groups or complaint types that may face barriers in accessing or progressing complaints through their procedure
+Landlord governing bodies are better enabled in holding their organisation to account for its complaints handling Landlords are aware of current and future challenges Landlords can consider if any groups or complaint types face barriers in

+accessing or progressing through

+their complaints procedure